Persistent Depressive Disorder in Children

-Persistent depressive disorder is a type of affective disorder.
-It is also called mood disorder.
-It often resembles a less severe, yet more chronic form of major (clinical) depression.
-It was previously referred to as dysthymia or dysthymic disorder.
-However, people with persistent depressive disorder may also experience major depressive episodes at times.
+Persistent depressive disorder is a type of mood disorder.
+It often seems like a less severe, but more long-lasting (chronic) form of major (clinical) depression.
+But children with persistent depressive disorder may also have major depressive episodes at times.

 Depression is a mood disorder that involves a child's body, mood, and thoughts.
 It can affect and disrupt eating, sleeping, or thinking patterns.
-It is not the same as being unhappy or in a "blue" mood.
-It is also not a sign of personal weakness or a condition that can be willed or wished away.
-Children with a depressive illness cannot merely "pull themselves together" and get better.
-Treatment is often necessary and many times crucial to recovery.
+It is not the same as being unhappy or in a blue mood.
+It is also not a sign of personal weakness.
+It is not a condition that can be willed or wished away.
+Children with a depressive illness can’t just pull themselves together and get better.
+Treatment is often needed.
+In many cases treatment is vital to recovery.

 Major depression (clinical depression)